gitGunnl/vitlikisstovan-fo/replit.md

 # Overview

-This is a full-stack web application for Vitlíkisstovan, an AI and coding education platform with a Faroese-first approach.
-The application is built as a modern single-page application with a React frontend and Express backend, featuring a landing page that showcases educational programs, consulting services, and resources.
+This is a static website for Vitlíkisstovan, an AI and coding education platform with a Faroese-first approach.
+The application is built as a modern single-page application with React, deployed as a static site on Replit.
+It features a landing page that showcases educational programs, consulting services, and resources.
 The platform is designed to provide professional AI and coding education through a comprehensive 12-week flagship program and various consulting services.
+Contact form submissions are handled directly through Google Forms, requiring no backend server.

 # User Preferences